 The two broods of the Green-veined White differ slightly in appearance.

 The underside hindwings of the spring brood are pale yellowish with the edges of the veins heavily peppered with grey.

 Those of the summer brood adults are richer in colour and have the peppering much reduced.

-As with the Large Whites and Small Whites, males have a single spot on the upperwing while females have two.
+As with the Large Whites, Small Whites and Southern Small Whites, males have a single spot on the upperwing while females have two.

 Top: Oostvaardersplassen, The Netherlands, 28 June 2016

 Left & Middle: Staverden, The Netherlands, 26 July 2016